-- The Red Guy slamming on Colin's keyboard was enough to set him off screeching "Don't touch MEeeeeEEEEEEE!" which makes things turn for the worse.
-In this case, it was a literal button that caused Colin to go berserk.
+- The Red Guy slamming on Colin's keyboard is enough to set him off, and precipitates the events of the rest of the episode.
+In this case, it's a literal button that causes Colin to go berserk.

 - Blatant Lies:

 - "It's out of my hands, I'm only a clock!"